This is what to do if you've missed the student finance deadlineby Laura Buckle

-This deadline is in place to make sure you have the money you need, as and when you need it.
+These deadlines are in place to make sure you have the money you need before the start of term.

 It doesn’t matter if you haven’t made your final choice yet, you should get your student finance application sorted as soon as possible.
 Leaving it too late may mean you won’t get your loan in time for your start date.